English - Türkçe - Русский - Azərbaycanca

 What is a magic cube?

 A magic cube is the 3-dimensional equivalent of a magic square, that is, a number of integers arranged in a n x n x n pattern such that the sum of the numbers on each row, each column, each pillar and the four main space diagonals is equal to a single number, the so-called magic constant of the cube.
 It can be shown that if a magic cube consists of the numbers 1, 2, ..., n3, then it has magic constant S = 0.5n (n2 + 1) , where n is the order of the cube.
-You can view Abiyev Balanced Cube of any degree using the program below.
+You can view Abiyev Cube of any odd order using the program below.

-Input order of Balanced (Magic) Cube:
+Input order of Abiyev Cube:

 What is a Latin Square?